-Course Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR1035C Fundamentals 3 0 30 90 30 Concurrent with of Nursing II NUR 1030
+Course Code Course Title 1100101011110 Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite /Concurrent NUR1035C Fundamentals of Nursing II 3 0 30 90 30 Concurrent with NUR 1030

 This course is a continuation of the nursing process and nursing care where the theoretical knowledge and principles are applied in the skills laboratory and clinical setting.
 Normal functional health patterns are explored in the context of the physical, biological, and social sciences.